 Child support is frequently a contentious issue between parents.
 One parent may resent the amount of the child support payment they give or receive.
 Another may feel as though the money they provide is being misused.

-The purpose of creating an 'age of majority' is to establish an age where people are generally financially and legally responsible for themselves.
+A child becomes emancipated when they reach an “age of majority.”
+The purpose of creating an “age of majority” was to establish an age where people are generally financially and legally responsible for themselves.

 Because high school students are dependent financially on at least one parent in almost all cases, an exception to the law was created.
 Parents with students still in high school are obligated to continue child support payments even if their child turns 19.
 Their support obligation terminates a month after the child graduates.
 If the child stops attending school, child support ends as well.

 However, the obligation will start again if the child re-enrolls.
 In any case, child support for a student in high school will never extend beyond the child’s 21st birthday.